Central Catholic High School

 Grades K-2

-The K-2 community prides itself on extending the faith through community prayer, building character by teaching to the whole student, and providing a developmentally appropriate academic programs that meets the needs of all students.
+The K-2 community prides itself on extending the faith through community prayer, building character by teaching to the whole student, and providing developmentally appropriate academic programs that meet the needs of all students.
 As a parochial Catholic school, we incorporate our faith into our daily routines.
 We build the K-2 students’ character by challenging our students to show Courtesy, Acceptance, and Respect for Everyone each and every day through programs such as our anti-bullying policies and community service.
-With the para-educator in each classroom we are able to better meet the needs of all students in small group settings.
+With the paraeducator in each classroom we are able to better meet the needs of all students in small group settings.
 We also use the Responsive Classroom model in the classroom.

 Grades: 3-5